HumaAltaf5/merge-conflict-exercise/README.md

 Hello from Developer-B

-Created Branch_0.1 for testing Branches
+Created Branch_0.1 for testing Branches and sending pull request.